 “Based on a lack of perceived quality of life and peer relationship opportunities, many young professionals (YPs) don’t want to relocate if a destination is too small.
 On the flip side, today’s YPs feel that they cannot afford to relocate if the destination is large or a popular leisure destination due to the high cost of living.”

 So how do agencies succeed at recruiting and retaining YPs when DMOs and other in-house marketing departments often struggle?
-Research says it’s because younger marketers and creatives crave the variety that comes when working in a setting that offers different avenues of work for many different clients.
+Research says it’s because younger marketers and creatives crave the variety that comes when working in a setting that offers different work experiences when working for several different clients.
 We are finding that the best and brightest gravitate to stimulation that is inherently varied and where there is more opportunity for upward mobility within the same organization.
 Fortunately for agencies, we offer both of these important elements as well as office locations in a variety of cities that appeal to young professionals.

-These two factors are leading many DMOs to partner in more varied ways with agencies.
+These two factors are leading many DMOs to partner in more varied ways with agencies and other specialized marketing services providers.
 In some cases, serving as a DMO’s agency of record, providing very high-level, more typical agency services.
 In other cases, merging this high-level contribution with what would have typically been considered the duties of an in-house marketing department—and occasionally, in some hybrid marketing services provider capacity.
-But, no matter how we work with DMOs, in every case we provide a consistent team of destination experts at our client’s disposal with the potential to work in virtually every capacity.
+But, no matter how we work with DMOs, in every case we provide a consistent team of destination experts at our client’s disposal with the potential to work (and in some cases even train and retrain our client’s in-house staff) in virtually every capacity as needed.